awong234/awsite/content/posts/2026-02-14-ai-ellmer/index.md

 \- Yann LeCunn

-Here's the code I used: https://github.com/awong234/gpt-number-sorting
+Here's the code I used: https://github.com/awong234/gpt-number-sorting.
+I've saved the chat responses to the repository and so the results should be reproducible to the extent `m_single_response` is used (this is the function that loads from the cache).
+Make sure to run the `setup.R` script first, and comment out or avoid running the line that sets up the chat.

 In case you're curious, here's the full list of 50 replicates, their true rank orderings, and their GPT rank ordering.